Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure

 - Small flashlight – Unless there’s a bright full moon, it’s going to be super dark and you won’t be able to find your way back to your accommodation after dinner.
 Don’t forget to pack a flashlight.
 We use this Mini LED Flashlight, which we love as we found to be the most powerful flashlight for its small size and price.

-- Toiletries – Pack whatever you need for a night.
+- Toiletries – Pack whatever you need for a night: toothbrush, toothpaste, deodorant, etc.

 - Bottled water – Stay hydrated.

 - Camera / smartphone – Isla del Sol is a photographer’s paradise.
 You’ll certainly find some Instagramable shots.
 (Here’s one of our favorites we captured with our drone.
 PS.
 Give us a follow on IG if you like travel pics 🙂 )

 - Poncho or rain gear

-- Cash money – There is no ATM on the island and we didn’t see anywhere accepting credit card, so it’s important to stock up on cash before you arrive.
+- Cash money – There is no ATM on the island and we didn’t see anywhere accepting credit card, so it’s very important to stock up on cash before you arrive.
 We recommend to bring more cash than you are budgeting for.
 Prices are slightly higher here than on mainland, you may indulge in a few extra beers, and you’ll want to have some spare cash just in case.
 There are ATMs in Copacabana, so make a withdrawal before you catch the ferry.
 You can easily find an ATM on Av 6 de Agosto.
-On Isla del Sol, there are a few shops with currency exchange (casas de cambios), but you’ll like get a better rate on the mainland.
+On Isla del Sol, there are a few shops with currency exchange (casas de cambios), but you’ll like get a better rate in Copacabana.